 As we go deeper into the writing journey, many of us reach a point where we feel a mix of curiosity and anxiety about publishing our work.
-You may know that you want to publish but aren't sure where to begin.
+You may want to publish but aren't sure where to begin.
 You may wonder whether your words are ready to submit or whether you're ready for your voice to be out in the world.